-Year 1 comprehensive exam
+Year 1 candidacy assessment

-Students successfully completing these courses will write the first comprehensive exam at the end of the first year.
-This exam will have three components.
+Students successfully completing these courses will write the first candidacy assessment at the end of the first year.
+This assessment will have three components.

 - a) The first component is a written exam requiring students to apply the microeconomic theory they have taken in their courses. - b) The second component takes the form of a research paper on a topic approved by the advisory committee that focuses on the use of the theory and empirical tools taught in the first year (students are expected to complete the paper with minimal input from faculty).
-In this paper students are expected to show their independent ability to apply economic theory and methods to an examination of a problem they have chosen. - c) Students will also be given an oral examination of the paper and the exam (the oral exam constitutes the third component).
+In this paper students are expected to show their independent ability to apply economic theory and methods to an examination of a problem they have chosen. - c) The third component is an oral examination based on the research paper.
+This requirement may be waived by the examining committee if the paper is deemed to be of sufficiently high quality.

-Students must receive a Pass on all three components in order to pass the first comprehensive exam.
+Students must receive a Pass on the written exam and the research paper/oral exam in order to pass the first candidacy assessment.
+If the oral exam is not waived, the research paper and oral exam will be evaluated together.
 To receive a Pass, students must achieve a score of Very Good (80-85) or Excellent (85+).